The differences between running backs is based on their:

 A fullback is a running back that is positioned close to the half back or tailback at the start of the down.
 Fullbacks are bigger than normal running backs.
 The fullback defends the ball carrier from being tackled.
 He is one of two running backs.
 His main role is to protect the halfback.
 This player must be quick on his feet and very strong to fend off opponents.
 He should clear a path for the halfback to get the ball through and down the field.

-On a passing play the running back will get open on the field for pass thrown by the quarterback.
+On a passing play, the running back will get open on the field for a pass thrown by the quarterback.
 The running back may be responsible for blocking on passing plays as well, making sure the quarterback has extra time to throw to one of his receivers.
 Running backs are very multifaceted players, who need to be resourceful in different ways depending on the play.

-On a running play the running back (half back or tailback) will get the ball from a hand off from the quarterback.
+On a running play, the running back (half back or tailback) will get the ball from a hand off from the quarterback.
 The fullback will protect the ball carrier (half back or tailback) from being tackled by defensive players.
 Because of this, the fullbacks should be very strong and aggressive, as they are literally moving multiple defenders out of the way to create space for their teammates.